Characterizations of generalized convex bodies of revolution: Introduction

-Let $K\subset \Ed$, $d\geq 3$, be a convex body and let $p\in \Ed$.
-In dimension 3, an \textit{axis of symmetry} of $K$ is a line $L$ such that $K$ remains invariant after a rotation with axis $L$ by angle $\pi$.
-Naturally the notion axis of symmetry of a convex body is easily generalizable (Section 2).
-It is clear that if the body $K$ satisfies one of the following two properties: A) all the lines $L$ passing through $p$ are axis of symmetry of $K$, B) all the hyperplanes passing through $p$ are hyperplanes of symmetry of $K$, implies that the body $K$ is a sphere with center at $p$.
-For instance, Condition A) implies that all the sections of $K$ are centrally symmetric and it is well known that such condition implies that $K$ is an ellipsoid (see for example \cite{bg}, \cite{la}, \cite{mm1}) and, on the other hand, the unique ellipsoid with an infinite number of axis of symmetry is the sphere.
+Let $K\subset \Ed$, $d\geq 3$, be a convex body.
+In dimension 3, an \textit{axis of symmetry} of $K$ is a line $L$ such that $K$ remains invariant after a rotation by the angle $\pi$ around $L$.
+Naturally, the notion axis of symmetry of a convex body is easily generalizable to higher dimensions (see Section \ref{defs}).